 An overview of the shooting schedule also takes up another portion of the document.
 Scene breakdowns, meal breaks, and company moves are usually indicated here.

-Most call sheets have this, but not all.
+Most call sheets have this, but not all of them do.
 If you’re on a smaller production you may not see this.

 Even though film call sheets and photoshoot call sheets are similar, photoshoots are usually smaller.
 I personally have been on many photoshoots that did not include this.
 Feel free to use our photoshoot call sheet template and film call sheet templates.

 But as long as you have walkies on set, ideally you should inform the crew of the channels.
-Read more on walkie lingo
+Learn even more about walkie talkie lingo

 Always leave space for any other notes you might have.
-These notes could be anything from noting extra time for special equipment, to special shuttle transportation during a company move.
+These notes could be anything from noting extra time for special equipment, to special shuttle transportation during a company move, helping the production stay organized and always on schedule.

 There is quite a bit to remember when building one, so StudioBinder has decided to make your life easy with its call sheet template.

 Even if you forget everything I just told you, (hopefully you won’t), don’t worry!
-The template lays it all out.
-Your only job is to type in your specific information.
+Your only job is to type in your specific information and adjust any details to fit the needs of your particular production.

 Call sheet terminology